michael2012z/BitBible/markdown/KJV/files/Exod.md

 29. And the holy garments of Aaron shall be his sons’ after him, to be anointed therein, and to be consecrated in them.

-30. And that son that is priest in his stead shall put them on seven days, when he cometh into the tabernacle of the congregation to minister in the holy place.that son: Heb. he of his sons
+30. And that son that is priest in his stead shall put them on seven days, when he cometh into the tabernacle of the congregation to minister in the holy place.

 31. And thou shalt take the ram of the consecration, and seethe his flesh in the holy place.